 Living with Insecurity in a Brazilian FavelaBy: R. Ben Penglase, PhDThis book examines how inequality, racism, drug trafficking, police brutality, and gang activities affect the daily lives of the people of Caxambu.

-The Family Business Center at Loyola University Chicago’s Quinlan School of Business is seeking nominees for its 22nd annual Illinois Family Business of the Year Awards.
-Presented in six categories, the awards recognize companies with a strong commitment to family and family business.
+The Family Business Center at Loyola University Chicago’s Quinlan School of Business is seeking nominees for its 24th annual Illinois Family Business of the Year Awards.
+The awards recognize companies that have demonstrated a strong commitment to family and family business, positive family/business linkage, multigenerational family business involvement, contributions to industry and community, and innovative business practices and strategies.